1898andCo/HAOS/README.md

 Example: ./install.sh /dev/vda https://github.com/1898andCo/HAOSreleases/download/v0.10.0/k3os.iso

 DEVICE must be the disk that will be partitioned (/dev/vda).
-If you are using --no-format it should be the device of the K3OS_STATE partition (/dev/vda2)
+If you are using --no-format it should be the device of the HAOS_STATE partition (/dev/vda2)

 The parameters names refer to the same names used in the cmdline, refer to README.md for more info.